Zeisenx/OrderedForward/README.md

 # OrderedForward
-Sourcemod Forward isn't guaranteed, this plugin manages forward with ordered by config.
+Sourcemod Forward ordering isn't guaranteed, this plugin manages forward with ordered by config.

 Config for example
 ```json